bertilmuth/being-samples/counter/README.md

 Instead of `aCounter`, you can use any valid string as a counter identifier.
 Each counter manages its (aggregate) state, i.e. the counter value, separately.

 Use POST requests for commands.
-The JSON must contain a `@type` property with simple class name of command, e.g. `IncrementCounter` to increase the counter value.
+The JSON must contain a `@type` property with the simple class name of command, e.g. `IncrementCounter` to increase the counter value.

 Example: